Kin The Know

 • Improved health of the placenta

-• Improved mood and prevention of postpartum depression
+• Improved mood

-• Reduced likelihood of neural tube defects and other birth defects
+• Reduced likelihood of certain birth defects [5]

 The dosage and type of prenatal vitamins you need to take can be really individual — depending on your health history.